davefp/handsome/README.md

 Clone this repository (or fork it and then clone).

-Install ruby dependencies:

-`$ bundle`

-Install js dependencies:
+Install dependencies:

 `$ npm install`

+This will also build your js bundle and place it in the `build` directory.

+Start redis:

+`$ redis-server`

 Start your Handsome server:

-`$ foreman start`
+`$ npm start`

-Wait a short while for the ruby server to start and webpack to build your js bundle.

-Now visit http://localhost:5000 to see the default dashboard.
+Now visit <http://localhost:3000> to see the default dashboard.

 Hooray!
 You're running Handsome.

 ## A bit more detail

-For simplicity's sake, Handsome provides a `Procfile` to use in development that starts and starts the ruby server, webpack, and redis with a single command.
+Behind the scenes, Handsome runs a simple [Express](http://expressjs.com/) app to serve widget data and repeatedly schedule jobs to generate new widget data.
+The data is stored in redis.

 **Note**: Handsome only supports redis' default configuration right now, so it can't connect to a remote instance or a local server running on a port other than 6379.
 This will be fixed soon!